Rexcrazy804/hjem-impure/README.md

 hjem-impure
 ```

-The next nixos-rebuild will overwrite hjem-impure's relative links.
+The next nixos-rebuild will overwrite hjem-impure's changes.
-Alternatively you can also re-create hjem's /nix/store links using
+Alternatively you can also re-create hjem's `/nix/store` links using
 ```bash
 systemd-tmpfiles --user --create
 ```